Temecula Home Loans

 Can you visit both Doffo and Miramonte in the same day?

-Yes, and the combination works well.
-Doffo opens at 11am and closes earlier (5–6pm depending on the day), so start there while the tasting room is still uncrowded.
-Miramonte stays open until 8 or 9pm on Fridays and Saturdays, which makes it a natural second stop for live music and dinner at Flower Hill Bistro.
+Easily, and the back-to-back actually works in your favor.
+Doffo opens at 11 AM and closes earlier (5 to 6 PM depending on the day), so start there while the light is still slanting through the rows and the tasting room hasn't filled up.
+Miramonte stays open until 8 or 9 PM on Fridays and Saturdays, which makes it the perfect second act for live music and a Flower Hill Bistro dinner under the patio lights.
+The drive between them is short.
+Pace yourself.

 Is Doffo Winery worth visiting if I have no interest in motorcycles?